AmberELEC/website/docs/Menus.md

 For Individual Games: Accessed from [Game Options](#game-options) > Advanced Game Options

 - Emulator
-- Game Ratio
+- Game Aspect Ratio
-- Video Mode
-- Smooth Games - Turns Bilinear Filtering on or off
+- Bilinear Filtering
 - Rewind - Enable rewind for compatible systems.
 This can cause serious performance problems, and should be enabled as needed on a per system or game basis
-- Auto Save/Load
+- Auto Save/Load On Game Launch
+- Shader Set
-- Shaders Set
+- Filter Set
-- Integer Scale (for most handhelds)
+- Integer Scale (Pixel Perfect)
-- RGA Scale (for most consoles)
+- RGA Scale
 - Enable Max Performance - Forces the system to always run at full clockspeed.
 This can drain the battery very quickly, and should be set on individual games only when needed
+- Decoration Set
+- Decoration Options
 - Latency Reduction
+- Colorization

 ## System Settings